fjwright/Run-REDUCE-0/docs/UserGuide.md

 This brings up a dialogue box that allows you to change the font size used in the `Input/Output Display` and `Input Editor` panes.
-Run-REDUCE remembers the selected size and uses it the next time Run-REDUCE starts.
+Run-REDUCE remembers the selected size and uses it the next time you start Run-REDUCE.

 ### Bold Prompts